facebook/folly/folly/docs/ThreadCachedInt.md

 This sounds great, but in order to get the contention low enough to get similar performance as ThreadCachedInt with 24 threads, `ShardedAtomicInt` needs about 2000 ints to hash across.
-This uses about 20x more memory, and the lock-free `readFull` has to sum up all 2048 ints, which ends up being a about 50x slower than `ThreadCachedInt` in low contention situations, which is hopefully the common case since it's designed for high-write, low read access patterns.
+This uses about 20x more memory, and the lock-free `readFull` has to sum up all 2048 ints, which ends up being about 50x slower than `ThreadCachedInt` in low contention situations, which is hopefully the common case since it's designed for high-write, low read access patterns.
 Performance of `readFull` is about the same speed as `ThreadCachedInt` in high